 I have only ever seen this approach delivered one way: naive, earnest ass-kissing.

-Once, just once, I’d like to see Romeo approach Juliet with a little flirtation.
+Once, just once, I’d like to see Romeo approach Juliet with a little insolence.
 Actors, by and large, are tremendous flirts.
 They just forget how to do it if someone gives them lines in iambic pentameter.

 Can you imagine how great that approach would be if Romeo approach with some mojo going?
 Maybe he’s a little cocky.
 Maybe he’s grinning when he says this.
 Are you telling me he lives his life as a romantic, but still picks up women like a total wussbag?
 Who says it always has to be so damn sappy and sentimental!